jeffcayaban/Empact/README.md

 <a class="anchor" id="usage"></a>
 ## Usage

+> You will need to have an internet connection in order to utilise the system, this is due to the system depending on an external database.

 Once you have built the project, you can now start to use the system.
 To do so, follow the following steps:

 1. Open Terminal (if you are using macOS) or Command Prompt (if you are on Windows)